MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-customapp-to-kusto.md

 ## Create an application to send events to eventstream

-With the **event hub compatible connection string** readily available in the Custom App source, you can proceed to create an application that will send events to your eventstream.
-In this specific example, the application will simulate ten sensor devices transmitting temperature and humidity data every second.
+With the **event hub compatible connection string** readily available in the Custom App source, you can proceed to create an application that sends events to your eventstream.
+In this specific example, the application simulates 10 sensor devices transmitting temperature and humidity data every second.

 1. Open your coding editor, such as [Visual Studio Code](https://code.visualstudio.com)
-2. Create a file called ***Sendtoes.js***, and past the following code into it:
+2. Create a file called ***sendtoes.js***, and past the following code into it:

    In the code, replace the following placeholders with the real values in the **Connection string-primary key** or **Connection string-secondary key**: